spdx/spdx-3-model/model/Core/Vocabularies/ExternalRefType.md

 - releaseHistory: A reference to a published list of releases for a package.
 - riskAssessment: A reference to a risk assessment for a package.
 - runtimeAnalysisReport: A reference to a runtime analysis report for a package.
-- secureSoftwareAttestation: A reference to information assuring that the software is developed using security practices as defined by [NIST SP 800-218 Secure Software Development Framework (SSDF)](https://csrc.nist.gov/publications/detail/sp/800-218/final) or [CISA Secure Software Development Attestation Form](https://www.cisa.gov/sites/default/files/2023-04/secure-software-self-attestation_common-form_508.pdf).
+- secureSoftwareAttestation: A reference to information assuring that the software is developed using security practices as defined by [NIST SP 800-218 Secure Software Development Framework (SSDF) Version 1.1](https://csrc.nist.gov/pubs/sp/800/218/final) or [CISA Secure Software Development Attestation Form](https://csrc.nist.gov/pubs/sp/800/218/final).
 - securityAdvisory: A reference to a published security advisory (where advisory as defined per ISO 29147:2018) that may affect one or more elements, e.g., vendor advisories or specific NVD entries.
 - securityAdversaryModel: A reference to the security adversary model for a package.
 - securityFix: A reference to the patch or source code that fixes a vulnerability.